You Deserve a Spring Break! Last Updated: March 2022

 Need for Speed?

-Next, head to Middlebury to get your fix of thrills at Quassy Amusement Park's 112th season-opening (April 30).
-This year, park-goers can experience the new "Tidal Wave," a thrilling family ride that has a huge clipper-like themed vessel suspended on a swinging pendulum and the Cafe & Deck overlooking Lake Quassapaug.
+Next, head to Middlebury to get your fix of thrills at Quassy Amusement Park's 114th season opening (April 23).
+This year, park-goers can experience the "Tidal Wave," a thrilling family ride that has a huge clipper-like themed vessel suspended on a swinging pendulum and the Cafe & Deck overlooking Lake Quassapaug.
 For opening weekend, you can also take advantage of the park’s special carload weekend promotion – so start rounding up your family and friends!

 Stop and Smell the Flowers!